 the site means all of the land from time to time within Reserve No. 37871 (known as the Eveline Road Site);

-vehicle has the meaning given to that term in the Road Traffic Act 1974 section 5(1).
+vehicle has the meaning given to that term in the Road Traffic (Administration) Act 2008 section 4.

 (2) A reference in these by-laws to permission is a reference to permission that is —